collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * In the background I have GitHub open in the browser
 * In front of that, I have my local folder window and my terminal

-* I can use the URL (web address) from the browser in the command line to create a copy of the repo in my local development environment.
+* I can use the URL (web address) from the browser in the terminal to create a copy of the repo in my local development environment.
 This is called cloning.
 * I can make changes and push the changes back to GitHub.
 * Meanwhile, other users can work on the code on their computer and push the changes back to GitHub too